Walk-In ECG (Electrocardiogram)

 ECG is a non-invasive procedure that records the electrical activity of the heart at rest.
-Electrodes placed on the skin measure heartbeat regularity.
-This information can be used to assess heart rate, rhythm, blood pressure (hypertension), and symptoms such as palpitations or chest pain (angina).
+During an ECG, electrodes placed on the skin measure heartbeat regularity.
+The information gathered by an ECG procedure can be used to assess heart rate, rhythm, blood pressure (hypertension), and symptoms such as palpitations or chest pain (angina).

 What are ECGs used for?

 By performing an ECG, certain information regarding the heart’s activity can be provided.
-The ECG exam allows a doctor to determine how long the electrical wave takes to pass through the heart by measuring time intervals on the ECG.
-To ascertain if the electrical activity in the heart is normal, slow, fast, or irregular, a doctor will measure how long a wave takes to travel from one part of the heart to the next.
-Additionally, the amount of electrical activity passing through the heart muscle can indicate whether parts of the heart are too large or are overworked.
+The ECG exam allows a doctor to determine how long the electrical wave takes to pass through the heart by measuring time intervals.
+To ascertain if the electrical activity in the heart is normal, slow, fast, or irregular, a doctor will conduct an ECG test to measure how long a wave takes to travel from one part of the heart to the next.
+Additionally, the amount of electrical activity passing through the heart muscle during an ECG exam can indicate whether parts of the heart are too large or are overworked.

 An ECG exam will allow your doctor to:

 - Diagnose potential problems, such as a heart attack

 - Ascertain if you have poor blood flow to your heart

 - Detect any deficiencies or surplus of electrolytes such as potassium or calcium